 Temperature Normals are important indicators that are used in forecasting and monitoring by many U.S. economic sectors.
-The 30-year averages will be updated in 2021 to encompass the 1991–2020 period of record.
+The latest 30-year averages were updated in May 2021 to encompass the 1991–2020 period of record.
 Knowing the probability of high temperatures can help energy companies prepare for rising electricity demand and help farmers monitor heat-sensitive crops.
 They are also useful planning tools for the healthcare, construction, and tourism industries.
-You may want to check the Normals before planning your next event or vacation.
+Be sure to check the Normals before planning your next event or vacation.

 While the map shows warmest days of the year on average throughout the United States, this year's actual conditions may vary widely based on weather and climate patterns.
 For prediction of your actual local daily temperature, and to see how it matches up with the Climate Normals, check out your local forecast at Weather.gov.